MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 ## Data Types

-There are two types of data Quantitative and Categorical:
+There are two types of data, Quantitative and Categorical:

-### 1. Quantitative data
+### 1. Quantitative or numeric types

 It takes on numeric values that allow us to perform mathematical operations (like the number of dogs).

+- **Interval data**: numeric values where absolute differences are meaningful (addition and subtraction operations can be made)
+- **Ratio data**: numeric values where relative differences are meaningful (multiplication and division operations can be made)

+  All quantitative-type variables also come in one of two varieties: discrete and continuous.

+  All quantitative-type variables also come in one of two varieties.
 We can think of quantitative data as being either continuous or discrete.

   - **Continuous** data can be split into smaller and smaller units, and still a smaller unit exists.
 An example of this is the age of the dog - we can measure the units of the age in years, months, days, hours, seconds, but there are still smaller units that could be associated with the age.
   - **Discrete** data only takes on countable values.
 The number of dogs we interact with is an example of a discrete data type.

 #### Continuous vs. Discrete

 To consider if we have continuous or discrete data, we should see if we can split our data into smaller and smaller units.
 Consider **time** - we could measure an event in years, months, days, hours, minutes, or seconds, and even at seconds we know there are smaller units we could measure time in.
 Therefore, we know this data type is continuous. **Height**, **age**, and **income** are all examples of **_continuous_** data.
 Alternatively, the number of **pages** in a **book**, **dogs** I count outside a **coffee shop**, or **trees** in a yard are **_discrete_** data.
 We would not want to split our dogs in half.

-### 2. Categorical data
+### 2. Qualitative or categorical types (non-numeric types)

 They are used to label a group or set of items (like dog breeds - Collies, Labs, Poodles, etc.).